 PPFA is committed to supporting teenagers who suffer severe period pain, pelvic pain and endometriosis to allow them to fulfill their potential and live the best life possible.
 To do this, we are committed to bringing medically responsible, positive and interactive education to schools in Australia.

 In 2017, the Pelvic Pain Foundation of Australia funded a trial schools program in Adelaide, South Australia.
 PPFA brought the New Zealand based Menstrual Education (ME) Program to Adelaide to demonstrate the acceptability of schools education in Australia.
 We collaborated with the Royal Adelaide Hospital Pain Management Unit to fully evaluate the program.

-On 21st November 2018, the PPFA developed PPEP-Talk Program was launched.
-The Periods, Pain and Endometriosis Schools Program will bring the latest in modern knowledge and the new neuroscience of pain to South Australian Teens.
+On 21st November 2018, the PPFA developed PPEP Talk Program was launched.
+The Periods, Pain and Endometriosis Program for Schools will bring the latest in modern knowledge and the new neuroscience of pain to South Australian Teens.
 It is the first state roll-out of the program, with the intention that it progress to a roll out in all Australian Schools.
 The program is funded by both State and Federal Governments.

 If your school would like a PPEP Talk, please email us at firstname.lastname@example.org

 Those schools in South Australia will be able to register for inclusion of their school in 2019.
 Those schools in other states will be able to indicate interest for when their state chooses to offer PPEP Talks to support their girls and families.

 If your state would like to enquire about the PPEP Talk program, PPFA is ready and able to extend the program throughout Australia.